-Water is a fundamental right, but yet according to the United Nations we are one one the best countries to live in.
-Canada is considered a world leader in fighting for human rights yet hundreds of thousands of First Nations, Inuit and Métis continue to suffer in third world conditions.
+Water is a fundamental right and according to the United Nations we are apparently one of the best countries to live in.
+Canada is considered a world leader in fighting for human rights, yet hundreds of thousands of First Nations, Inuit and Métis continue to suffer 3rd world like conditions.

-Many of us have seen the phrase posted everywhere "Water is Life".
+Many of you may have come across the phrase posted everywhere 'Water is Life'.
 Yet the sacred water that has given us all life and is the veins to Mother Earth continues to be mistreated with contaminants and pollutants.

-It does not matter what you hear about our water across Canada it must be treated with chemicals (Chlorine) to rid the water of water-borne diseases.
-The truth is, if we did not add chemicals to the water we would all be dead in as little as two days!
+They put chemicals in our water to rid the water of any water-borne diseases and the truth is, if we did not add chemicals to the water we would all be dead in as little as 2-3 days!

 It is estimated that 3.5 million people die yearly because of water-borne diseases and this is because of illnesses caused by unclean water.